On this page

 - Mobile rendering (RULE-39): requires device emulation

 These are server-level and network-level checks.
 Wire is a build tool.
 It works with files on disk.
-For live-server checks, use Google Search Console's URL Inspection tool or a monitoring service like Pingdom or UptimeRobot.
+For live-server checks, use your search console's URL Inspection tool or a monitoring service like Pingdom or UptimeRobot.

 Typical Results